-Young children and teens suffer more than 3.5 million sports injuries every year, but many are preventable with your help.
+Young children and teens suffer more than 3.5 million sports injuries every year, but many of the most common sports injuries are preventable with your help.

 “Children show increasing independence from their parents, and they’re learning what their body can and can’t do,” says David Schwebel, PhD, director of the University of Alabama at Birmingham (UAB) Youth Safety Lab.

 “Children have to constantly evaluate their body’s capacity in terms of balancing, reaching, jumping or leaping, or hitting an opponent or a teammate.”

 Schwebel adds that part of the self-evaluation is physical, part is judgment, and part is decision-making skills.
 Kids, especially those younger than 8, are less coordinated and have slower reaction times than adults because they are still growing and developing.
 Kids also mature at different rates, with differences in height and weight between kids of the same age.
 When kids of varying sizes play sports together, there can be an increased risk of injury.

 That’s where you come in.
 Your kids will take physical risks for various reasons, including peer pressure.
 But, they can make better decisions in real time if you’ve talked to them about sports safety, especially from a young age, and conditioned them to using safety equipment.